Surrey-On-The-Brams

 Topography 🔗

-The island features a dramatic elevation rise from east to west, culminating in the Crow's Nest plateau at the western end of the teardrop.
+Surrey-on-the-Brams features a dramatic elevation rise from east to west, culminating in the Crow's Nest plateau at the western end of the teardrop.
 This commanding height, rising several hundred feet above the water, dominates both river channels and serves as the site of the Admiralty Quarter, including the notorious Admiralty Prison complex (known colloquially as "The Splits").
 The elevation matches that of the nearby Surrey's Ear, suggesting ancient geological connections.
 The Crow's Nest's steep cliffs on three sides provide natural defenses, while its height offers unobstructed views of both river approaches and the Western Narrows below.

-Keelswood 🔗
+The Keelswood 🔗

 The Admiralty maintains careful management of Keelswood, with dedicated teams of foresters—many of them supervised prison laborers—maintaining specific stands of trees for future naval use.
 Each oak is evaluated for its potential as keel timber, mast wood, or planking, with the most promising specimens marked and reserved exclusively for naval construction.
 Traditional forestry rights are strictly regulated, ensuring that every harvested tree serves the shipyards' exacting requirements.